COSC3020/divide-and-conquer-sum-kkrweb/README.md

 not complete

 // 1/30/2025
-// Edits made prior to feedback request 1, 13 Feb 2025.
+// Edits made prior to feedback request 1, still going as of 13 Feb 2025.
+I am not good at naturally doing these runtime analyses.
+Love it.

 Name: Kane Kriz